 Who can enter a provider’s facilities?
 What are their employee screening procedures?

 Secure mail processing facilities are essential for keeping your mail and personal information safe.
-Providers should have video monitoring and restricted access to areas with open mail or mail scanning to prevent unauthorized access or tampering.
+Common security concerns include ensuring that providers have video monitoring and restricted access to areas with open mail or mail scanning to prevent unauthorized access or tampering.

 The above is an example from PostScan Mail of an unmarked business part location that is monitored by security cameras and is locked 24/7.